dopry/dopry.github.io/_posts/2017-09-12-Static-Sites,-a-good-admin-UX.md

 To make it convenient for editors there should a few additional constraints.

-* no need to install any software.
+* no need to use cli.
 * no need to interact with GitHub.